-Phase 6, for Week 6 and Beyond (April 20th, 2020 to the end of the 2019-2020 school year) of the school closures: The Planned Learning Phase of online instruction is intended to "bring students back to school" in a virtual format.
+Phase 6, for Week 6 and Beyond (April 20th, 2020 to June 10th (last student day of the 2019-2020 school year) of the school closures: The Planned Learning Phase of online instruction is intended to "bring students back to school" in a virtual format.
 Planned instruction during this phase of online learning will be focused on the essential skills and concepts students would normally learn through the end of the school year.
 Teachers will continue to reinforce previously taught skills and content while introducing new learning during this phase.
 To ensure that students are well prepared for the next grade level or post-graduation opportunities, participation in the Home Learning Program is required.

 Paper copies of educational assignments will be distributed through PMSD building administrators at their respective schools for students who will not be participating in the online learning platforms.
 Students should retain their completed paper copies until further notice.
 Directions will be provided for collection of the packets at a later date that is safe for the PMSD community.
+Student packets were collected during the summer supplies and STEM kits distribution days.